rosschapman/internetross/hyperlinks.md

 - [React Patterns](https://reactpatterns.com/)

-  It's like the Gang of Four but for React, but written with less an air of thought-leadery importance.
+  It's like the Gang of Four but for React, and written with less an air of thought-leadery importance.
 I wrote React for almost two years without finding this site and I feel great _saudade_ for that time.

 - [Testing Implementation Details](<(https://kentcdodds.com/blog/testing-implementation-details)>)